SRP Diabetes Retreat

 Leandro Agudelo once again got the most votes for best short talk “Kynurenic Acid activates a beige fat program and increases

-systemic energy expenditure”; while Thais de Castro Barbosa was awarded best poster for completed work "Paternal chronic high-fat diet consumption reprograms the gametic epigenome and induces transgenerational inheritance of metabolic disorder" and Annie Pettersson was awarded best poster for most promising work "PGC-1α1 activators: Towards a new generation of drugs for metabolic disease"
+systemic energy expenditure”; while Thais de Castro Barbosa was awarded best poster for completed work "Paternal chronic high-fat diet consumption reprograms the gametic epigenome and induces transgenerational inheritance of metabolic disorder" and Amanda Klein was awarded best poster for most promising work "PGC-1α1 activators: Towards a new generation of drugs for metabolic disease"

 The interactions included socializing at the dance floor helped by a live band as well as contemplating on new insights at the beautiful archipelago sunset.